Orest Kuzyk: Loan to FC Desna Chernihiv

-On 14 July 2019, he went on loan again, this time to Desna Chernihiv.
-There he found more consistent playing time, appearing in 21 matches and scoring once in the 2019–20 Ukrainian Premier League season.
+On 14 July 2019, Kuzyk was loaned to Desna Chernihiv, where he secured more regular playtime, featuring in 21 matches and netting a single goal during the 2019–20 Ukrainian Premier League season.

 Pafos FC

 In September 2020, Kuzyk left Giannina and signed a three-year contract with Pafos in the Cypriot First Division.
-On 22 October he scored his first goal for the side against Karmiotissa FC.
+On 22 October, he scored his first goal for the side against Karmiotissa FC.

 Rukh Lviv

-On 24 June 2021 he signed a three-year contract with Rukh Lviv in Ukrainian Premier League.
-On 25 July he made his debut with the new club against Metalist 1925 Kharkiv, also scoring his first goal.
+On 24 June 2021, Kuzyk signed a three-year contract with Rukh Lviv in Ukrainian Premier League.
+He made his debut for the club on 25 July against Metalist 1925 Kharkiv, where he also scored his first goal.

 Chornomorets Odesa

 On 26 January 2022, he moved to Chornomorets Odesa in the Ukrainian Premier League.

+Karpaty Lviv

+In summer 2024 he moved to Karpaty Lviv in Ukrainian Premier League.
+On 25 June 2025 his contract wasn't extended.

 International career

-In 2015 he made two appearances for Ukraine's under-20s.
-The following year, he made five appearances and scored one goal for the Ukraine under-21 side.
+In 2015, he made two appearances for Ukraine's under-20 team.
+The next year, he appeared five times and scored one goal for the Ukraine under-21 team.